 Our Nominating and Corporate Governance Committee is comprised of Messrs.
-Chariton, Plafker and Jacobs, each of whom is an independent director.
+Chariton, Plafker Novick, Peter Levy and Jacobs, each of whom is an independent director.
 Mr. Jacobs serves as chairman of the Nominating and Corporate Governance Committee.
-The Nominating and Corporate Governance Committee held one meeting during the fiscal year ended November 30, 2016.
+The Nominating and Corporate Governance Committee held three meetings during the fiscal year ended November 30, 2017.